mitar/meteor-issue-3194/old/README2.md

 # jonjamz:forms

-A minimalist Meteor package that allows creating reusable forms and form components.
-Support form reactivity, validation and submission (including complex workflows).
+A minimalist Meteor package that allows creating reusable form components, with support for reactivity, validation and submission (including complex workflows).

 Compatible with Bootstrap or any other UI framework.

-This package uses [aldeed:simple-schema](https://github.com/aldeed/meteor-simple-schema) for form field validation when required.
+This package uses [aldeed:simple-schema](https://github.com/aldeed/meteor-simple-schema) for form field validation.

 ## Comparison with aldeed:autoform